Go to Bottom

 are really screwed up ethically.
 There's a scene where Coates, as an obnoxious

-passenger, tries to buy a possible deterent from another (good guy) passenger,
+passenger, tries to buy a possible deterent to the disease from another (good guy) passenger,

 in which the (good) passenger basically taunts a desperate Coates, acting